Crybaby x festival walk

 Advertising

 Looking to make your weekend worthwhile?
-You've come to the right place.
-Whether you want to catch some live music, check out a new art exhibit, or just find a casual spot to relax with friends, there's plenty to choose from.
-Come rain or shine, day or night, here's everything you need to plan the perfect weekend.
+You’ve come to the right place.
+Whether you want to catch some live music, check out a new art exhibit, or just find a casual spot to relax with friends, Hong Kong knows how to keep you busy.
+Come rain or shine, day or night, here’s everything you need to plan the perfect weekend.

 RECOMMENDED